CreateRemoteThread/gofuckyourself/README.md

 CODE MIGRATION TO PY3 IN PROGRESS.

-facedancer/* contains code for facedancer-based descriptor glitching, initially used against the Trezor One. cwtest/* contains code for chipwhisperer targets
+facedancer/* contains code for facedancer-based descriptor length glitching chipshouter/* is py3 ported chipshouter cwtest/* contains code for chipwhisperer targets